 As an experiential component of the Evidence-Based Training Seminar, each intern will also be assigned an individual therapy case from the Treatment Research Unit (TRU) that will be carried throughout the training year.
-This therapy case will provide interns the experience to implement an evidence-based Cognitive Behavioral model specifically designed for patients with psychosis (CBTp).
+This therapy case will provide interns with the experience to implement an evidence-based Cognitive Behavioral model specifically designed for patients with psychosis (CBTp).
 Education and training on CBTp are presented during the didactic portion of the Evidence-Based Training Seminar.
 The CBTp therapy case can be reviewed during the second half of the seminar when application of evidence-based interventions is discussed while reviewing current therapy cases.

 In addition to discussion of cases during the Evidence-Based Training Seminar, the CBTp therapy cases are discussed during Case Presentation/Group Supervision sessions held 3 to 4 times per month on the TRU.
-These CBTp supervision sessions are co-led by Dr. Adams (unit psychologist on the TRU) and Dr. Kowalewski and are attended by the unit psychiatrists on the TRU.
-During these group supervision sessions, interns present their therapy cases and receive supervision and feedback from session leaders, as well as the unit psychiatrists who provide additional information to aid in the development of the case conceptualization and treatment plan.
-Further, Dr. Adams and Dr. Kowalewski provide additional individual supervision to the interns on these cases outside of the group supervision sessions, as well as direct observation of therapy sessions at least once an evaluation period.
+These CBTp supervision sessions are co-led by Dr. Adams (unit psychologist on the TRU) and Dr. Kowalewski and are attended by other staff psychologists and the unit psychiatrists on the TRU.
+During these group supervision sessions, interns present their therapy cases and receive supervision and feedback from session leaders, as well as the staff psychologists and unit psychiatrists who provide additional information to aid in the development of the case conceptualization and treatment plan.
+Further, Dr. Adams, Dr. Kowalewski and other assigned staff psychologists provide additional individual supervision to the interns on these cases outside of the group supervision sessions, as well as direct observation of therapy sessions at least once an evaluation period.
 The assigned therapy case provides a unique opportunity to apply an evidence-based model (CBTp) to the treatment of individuals with SMI in an inpatient setting from case conceptualization, goal setting, treatment planning, intervention, and termination.

-- Neuropsychology Seminar Series and Training (2.0 - 3.0 hrs/month)
+Psychological Testing Seminar (2.0 hrs/month)